pixelshelsinki/pixels-starter-theme/README.md

 * Sass for stylesheets
 * ES6 for Javascript
+* Composer for PSR-4 autoloading and PHP dependencies
 * [Webpack](https://webpack.github.io/) for compiling assets
 * [Browsersync](http://www.browsersync.io/) for synchronised browser testing
 * [Timber](https://timber.github.io/docs/) as a templating engine